angelinec/Fall2016Swe573-boun-housing/README.md

   * Google libraries will be used mainly: Google Maps API for maps, GSON for data parsing.

 ---
-This project is insipired from the Facebook Page [Boğaziçi Housing](https://www.facebook.com/groups/115127505293925)
+This project is insipired from the Facebook page [Boğaziçi Housing](https://www.facebook.com/groups/115127505293925)

 # Tracking
 ## Week 1 (18.09.2017 - 24.09.2017)